Memoir of the past

-“Well all I know about a Drezo Regalia is a couple of things.
-They are a hybrid humans: a mixed between a human and a dragon.
-For some reason there are no Drezo Regalia except me for now.”
+“Well, all I know about a Drezo Regalia is a couple of things.
+First, they are hybrid humans: a mix between humans and a dragon.
+For some reason, there are no Drezo Regalia except me for now.”

 “A dragon?”
 Isabel chimed in, “You’re really a dragon in the game.
 That’s so cool.
 Can you breathe fire?”

-Kiyro nodded as a grin slowly creeped on his lips.
+Kiyro nodded as a grin slowly crept on his lips.
 He couldn’t help but feel a bit proud and unique from everyone else, even though it was a game.

 “Can you fly as well?”
 Isabel’s eyes sparkled with interest.
-The moment he stated no, her face fell as she slouched forward in huge disappointment.
-“If you can’t fly then are you really even a dragon?”
+Her face fell as she slouched forward in huge disappointment when he stated no. “If you can’t fly, are you even a dragon?”

-“There are eastern type dragons too you know, just without wings.”
-Kiyro quickly replied, the coolness factor of his character were slowly going down the drain.
+“There are eastern-type dragons, too, just without wings.”
+Kiyro quickly replied; the coolness factor of his character was slowly going down the drain.

-“Beside the point that he’s a Drezo Regalia, why is the vampire Dion even out in the real world quest.
-Shouldn’t the real world quest and the game world quest be different?”
+“Besides the point that he’s a Drezo Regalia, why is the vampire Dion even out in the real-world quest.
+Shouldn’t the real and game world quest be different?”
 Alex asked.

-“The Yami Hikari company had made the game, so it wouldn’t matter if the game world quests starts falling into the real world.
-It’s their game?”
+“The Yami Hikari company had made the game, so it wouldn’t matter if the game world quests start falling into the real world.
+So it’s their game?”
 Eve replied.

 “Then what is this Oculus-Morpheus?”

 “I can answer that.”
 Kiyro raised his hands to grab their attention.
 “It’s a recording device specifically for the game.
 Normal recordings don’t work in the game, so there are these magical crystal balls that capture the recording for you.”